 Medicare.gov is the official U.S. government site for Medicare, which is the federal health insurance program for Americans aged 65 or older.
 The website is provided as a resource for beneficiaries, their family members and health care providers.

-The Medicare government site lets you access everything you need related to your own Medicare benefits.
-Medicare.gov lets you:
+Medicare.gov features everything you need related to your Medicare benefits.